BrianSturgis/Tap-Room-Redux/README.md

 <p align="center">Project started on July 2nd, 2021</p>

 ## Description
-This is an application for a Bar to track their keg inventory.
+This is an application for a Bar to track their keg inventory and more specifically   dw.

 ## user stories
 As a user can see a list/menu of all available kegs.
 They can see its name, brand, price and alcoholContent.